QSBS Basics & Overview: Understanding Qualified Small Business Stock

 Statutory Definition

-Section 1202(c) defines "qualified small business stock" as stock in a C corporation that:
+Section 1202(c) meticulously defines "qualified small business stock" as stock in a C corporation that meets the following criteria:

-- Is issued by a corporation that qualifies as a "qualified small business" as of the date of issuance [IRC §1202(c)(1)(A)]
+- It should be issued by a corporation that qualifies as a "qualified small business" at the time of issuance [IRC §1202(c)(1)(A)].

-Important Note: The stock must be acquired at original issue.
-Stock purchased on the secondary market does not qualify as QSBS, even if the issuing corporation otherwise meets the qualified small business requirements.
+It is crucial to note that only stock acquired at original issue qualifies as QSBS.
+Stock purchased on the secondary market does not qualify, regardless of whether the issuing corporation meets the other qualifications of a qualified small business.

 The Tax Benefit: Capital Gains Exclusion